Estes Stadium

 First Security Field at Estes Stadium is a 10,000-seat multi-purpose stadium in Conway, Arkansas.
-It is home to the Central Arkansas Bears football team, representing the University of Central Arkansas in the NCAA's ASUN Conference.
+It is home to the Central Arkansas Bears football team, representing the University of Central Arkansas in the NCAA's United Athletic Conference.
 The facility opened in 1939.
 In 2007, university President Lu Hardin announced that corporate sponsorship had been secured for the stadium from a local bank.
 As a result, the formal title of the stadium is First Security Field at Estes Stadium.
 The stadium is named after Dan Estes, who coached the Bears from 1915 to 1932.

 History

 Renovations

 The west (home) side of the stadium was torn down and rebuilt from the ground up before the 1998 season.
 The $5 million facility houses the entire football program, including dressing room, weight room, meeting and film rooms, equipment room, coaches' offices and athletic training room.

 On April 1, 2011, UCA announced plans to install a purple and gray striped football field for the 2011 season.
 Installation of the field began in late April, following the conclusion of spring practice, and finished in June.